Having trouble with your Chromecast? Don't worry, your question may be answered below. If your question isn't covered, try to troubleshoot your issue.

 Note: Chromecast only works with networks which allow device to device communication.
 If the router or network on which you’re attempting to set up Chromecast has AP or client isolation enabled (typical of hotel rooms, school networks, corporate environments), you will not be able to set up your Chromecast device properly.
 You will need to disable AP or client isolation on your router in order to set up Chromecast.
 If you need assistance disabling AP or client isolation on your router, contact your router manufacturer.

 Note: A number of TVs will not pass through Dolby Digital Plus streams.
 The Chromecast will need to be plugged directly into an A/V receiver in order for Dolby Digital Plus streams to work properly.

 CastingI’m trying to cast music from Spotify but can’t find the Cast icon in its usual place.
 Where is it?

 No. Only one person with a compatible device and app can cast to your Chromecast at a time.
 If one person is casting and another other initiates casting as well, it will override what’s currently playing.

 General helpI'm a developer interested in developing for Cast and/or Chromecast.
 Where can I find more information?

 Manufacturers often call CEC by different names, including Anynet+ (Samsung), Aquos Link (Sharp), BRAVIA Link and BRAVIA Sync (Sony), HDMI-CEC (Hitachi), CE-Link and Regza Link (Toshiba), SimpLink (LG), HDAVI Control, EZ-Sync, VIERA Link (Panasonic), EasyLink (Philips), and NetCommand for HDMI (Mitsubishi).

-If you purchased your Chromecast from Google Play or an authorized Chromecast retailer and are in need of a replacement, please contact us for assistance.
+If you purchased your Chromecast from Google Store or an authorized Chromecast retailer and are in need of a replacement, contact us for assistance.

-- Proof of purchase is required.
+Note: Proof of purchase is required.